Solve/Next

 The methodology at work.

-Think Wrong has been applied across some of the world’s most demanding organisations—in aerospace, financial services, technology, life sciences, defence, and education.
+Think Wrong has been applied across some of the world’s most demanding organizations—in aerospace, financial services, technology, life sciences, defense, and education.
 The participants who attend the Innovators Intensives leave with the same methodology that produced these results.

 Simple changes made it clear that you’re not just a cog in the wheel of this great grinding process—you’re an integral part of one of the largest experiments in curing a fatal disease.
 You’re a part of history.